 AHECWW looks forward to exploring ways that Scrubs Camp can be adapted to your region.
 This program has the potential to showcase your healthcare education programs, and also offers an opportunity to partner with industry to highlight local health career options.
 Let’s collaborate to help address healthcare workforce shortages by building academic pathways!

 AHECWW has developed a Health Professions Affinity Community (HPAC) program to encourage high school students to explore healthcare careers.
 HPAC is a facilitated student activity that meets at participating high schools.
 Students in the HPAC learn to identify community health issues under the guidance of an AmeriCorps College Access Coordinator.
 Activities include presentations by healthcare professionals, field trips, and tutoring.
 HPAC focuses on students from diverse populations that are under-represented in health professions.
-AHECWW launched the first HPAC in Washington State as a pilot project at two Whatcom County high schools in 2018.
+AHECWW launched the first HPAC in Washington State as a pilot project at three Whatcom County high schools in 2018.

 Continuing Education and CME